nishantbalaji/nishantbalaji/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Computer+Engineer;Developer;Student;Fullstack+Engineer;Programmer;Software+Engineer)](https://git.io/typing-svg)

-I'm a third year Computer Engineering student at UC San Diego 🔱.
+I'm a fourth year Computer Engineering student at UC San Diego 🔱.
 I love working with computers in both software and hardware roles and learning new technologies.
 I'm passionate about CS education and spreading CS to underrepresented communities!

 - I'm currently working at:
   - 🔷 [Association for Computing Machinery (ACM) at UCSD](https://acmucsd.com/), a computing org at UC San Diego as the President, and formerly the VP of Events.